AndreaBonacin/AndreaBonacin.github.io/README.md

 Fork of: https://github.com/dataoptimal/github-pages-tutorial

 Minimal Mistakes is a flexible two-column Jekyll theme.
 Perfect for hosting your personal site, blog, or portfolio on GitHub or self-hosting on your own server.
-As the name implies --- styling is purposely minimalistic to be enhanced and customized by you :smile:.
+As the name implies --- styling is purposely minimalistic to be enhanced and customized by you.

 [![Minimal Mistakes live preview][2]][1]